wp-plugins/robo-gallery/readme.txt

 Our gallery is fully responsive and gallery thumbnails size depend of a lot of factors.
 Gallery calculate thumbnails automatically depend of the general gallery size and gallery layout settings.
 First of all you can define ratio values for gallery thumbnails.
 Size of the thumbnails could be selected from standard pre-defined wordpress sizes: thumbnail, medium, large, full

+= How to make shadow for the gallery thumbnails? =

+Shadows of the thumbnails you can customize in gallery settings.
+With gallery settings you can change size , color and position of the gallery thumbnails shadow

 = How to change color of the gallery interface elements? =

 Color of every gallery front end interface element could be changed changed in admin section with color selector.
 There you can change colors of the menu buttons, load more button, borders, shadows, backgrounds and etc.

-= How to make shadow for the gallery thumbnails? =

-Shadows of the thumbnails you can customize in gallery settings.
-With gallery settings you can change size , color and position of the gallery thumbnails shadow

 = How to change amount of images loading on gallery page? =

 In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

+= How to make gallery thumbnails with rounded corners? =

+In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

 = How to enable lazy load in gallery options? =